mspass-team/mspass/docs/source/user_manual/database_concepts.rst

      as external files.
 In this case, we use the same construct as CSS3.0 where the correct information is defined by three attribures:  :code:`dir`, :code:`dfile`, and :code:`foff`.
 The default behavior is to save data as as native 64 bit floating point numbers.
-The is the most efficient way write the sample data as the :code:`Seismogram.data` array and the :code:`TimeSeries.data` vector can then be read and written with the C functions fread and fwrite respectively from the raw buffers.
+As noted earlier that is the most efficient way
+     write the sample data as the :code:`Seismogram.data` array and the :code:`TimeSeries.data` vector can then be read and written with the C functions fread and fwrite respectively from the raw buffers.
 The readers also support a `format` option.
      We use obspy's readers and writers when a format is defined.
 All formats supported by obspy are supported seamlessly.
+Performance depends completely on the performance of the obspy reader or writer.
   #.
 A special case for ensembles is to write all the data for the ensembles
      into a single file.
 Similarly, the ensemble reader scans the values of `dir` and `dfile` and reads the data in file order to reduce the number of file open/close delays.
-Using that approach for ensembles is known to dramatically improve I/O performance.
+Using that approach for ensembles is known to signficantly improve I/O performance.
   #.
 The sample data for MsPASS data objects can also be saved
      through a mechanism called :code:`gridfs` in MongoDB.
 When this method is used the waveform sample data are managed